manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scenes/05-testing-our-setup.md

 public GreenCircleScene(Game1 game):base(game) { }
 ```

 Following that is the `LoadContent()` method.
 This is where some magic happens.
 We use `_game.Content.Load<T>(string)` to load the font since we know it is stored in our global content manager.
-Remember, we loaded this previously in the Game1 LoadContent method, so when we load it a second time here, it's loading the cached asset and not from the disk.
+Remember, we loaded this previously in the `Game1.LoadContent()` method, so when we load it a second time here, it's loading the cached asset and not from the disk.
 After loading the font, we load our scene specific asset, the **green_circle** texture using the scene's `ContentManager`.

 ```csharp
 /// <summary>